drivendataorg/concept-to-clinic/CONTRIBUTOR_LICENSE_AGREEMENT.md

 Company and its users; it does not change your rights to use your own Contributions for any other purpose.

-Please read this document carefully before agreeing to this CLA at using the Project website (https://concepttoclinic.drivendata.org/) and keep a copy for your records.
+Please read this document carefully before agreeing to this CLA using the Project website (https://concepttoclinic.drivendata.org/) and keep a copy for your records.